Prag8855/aab/content/guides/public-transit.md

 ### Where to buy a ticket

 - **In the app**
     Buy a digital ticket on your phone.
 Pay with a credit card, Apple Pay or Google Pay.
+Your ticket is valid 1 minute after you buy it.
     - **[Jelbi app](https://www.jelbi.de/en/home/)**
         You can also rent cars, bicycles, scooters and mopeds with this app.
 It's in English and German.
 You must create an account.
     - **[BVG app](https://www.bvg.de/en/subscriptions-and-tickets/all-apps)**